FSGModding/FSG_Mod_Assistant/docs/preferences.md

 ### Mod Cache

 The Mod Cache is how Mod Assistant is able to keep track of your mod files.
 If you have removed a lot of mod files over time, it may be a good idea to `Clean Cache`, or, when upgrading between major versions, `Clear Cache` can help.
 In the example image, my mod collection is around 500 files, and this was after rebuilding the cache after the 2.0.0 upgrade.
 The `Clear Detail Cache` is a safe option if you have altered a mod and the store data is out-of-date.
 Note that the detail cache auto-expires over time.
+Finally, use `Clear User-Defined Malware Ignore List` to reset any possible bad mods you have ignored the warning for.